shrxyyya/DocMagic-GSSoC/README.md

 - **[Stripe](https://stripe.com/)** - For payment processing
 - **Open Source Community** - For the amazing tools and libraries

+## ❓ Frequently Asked Questions

+Got questions?
+Check out our comprehensive [FAQ](./FAQ.md) for answers to common questions about using and contributing to DocMagic.

 ## 📞 **Support & Contact**

 ### 🆘 **Get Help**